 Smart Clip Capture

-His Security recorded video features make it easier to stay on top of what’s happened at your property.
+His Security & Technology recorded video features make it easier to stay on top of what’s happened at your property.
 Alarm.com video cameras work around the clock, hand-in-hand with your security system.

 Trap zones and trip lines give you control over what you capture on video.
 Plus, customized settings give you enhanced awareness through specialized notifications depending on the action.